What’s up with that hole in the ground? Updates on building projects across Newton

 The historic mill is becoming all residential while most of the other buildings will still have stores and restaurants on the ground floor.
 The amended proposal includes an increase of just 22 housing units.
 Fewer buildings will mean more public open space.

 Although the developer is now asking for a revision to the special permit, a lot of work has already occurred on the site.
-Much of the underground work has been completed – removing old foundations, reinforcing a culvert under the site and prepping the water and utility infrastructure.
-The splash park will be ready for use by spring 2025.
+Much of the underground work has been completed – removing old foundations, reinforcing a culvert under the site, prepping the water and utility infrastructure, plus undergrounding the utility wires on Needham and Oak St. They recently broke ground on the splash park which will be ready for use by spring 2025.

 Complete construction plans are ready for one of the buildings so that it could be started soon after the amendment to the special permit is approved.
 Next up would be another new building and renovations on the old mill building.